mattjamesbenson/ljmu-dissertation-final-project/readme.txt

 9. Install SequelPro
 10. Create a database called "e-sunglasses"

-11. In iTerm2 inside the project, run "composer install"
+11. In iTerm2 inside the project, run "composer install" to ensure all dependencies are up to date
 12. Then run "php artisan migrate:refresh --seed" - the database tables should appear and should be populated with the sunglasses data (in the "products" table).
 10 user accounts have been generated with the login format of "userNUMBER@googlemail.com" with the password of "password"